mr5z/ExLang/README.md

 #### Dependency Injection

 Dependency injection is a first-class language feature in ExLang.
-Any field whose type is a `contract` is automatically treated as a dependency — the compiler resolves and injects the appropriate binding without any additional annotations or configuration.
+Any field whose type is a `contract` is automatically treated as a dependency; the compiler resolves and injects the appropriate binding without any additional annotations or configuration.

 Constructor dependencies are declared in the service signature.
-Only `contract` types are allowed as constructor parameters — this is enforced by the compiler with no exceptions.
+Only `contract` types are allowed as constructor parameters, and this is enforced by the compiler with no exceptions.

 ```
 service UserService(